 Messrs.
-Kaplan (Committee Chairman), Moseley, Phillips and Valentine are presently the members of the Strategy Committee.
+Phillips (Committee Chairman), Moseley and Valentine are presently the members of the Strategy Committee.
 The purpose of the Strategy Committee is to work with the Chief Executive Officer and senior management to oversee the development of our strategic plan and to assess and evaluate our strategic and financial opportunities.
-The Strategy Committee met six times during fiscal year 2013.
+The Strategy Committee did not meet during fiscal year 2016.